open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 ## Motivation

+In applications requiring extremely high performance, minimizing the cost of logging when it is not exported is often more critical than optimizing the cost of logging when the log record is of interest.

 The consumers of OpenTelemetry clients want to:

 1. **Correctly** and **efficiently** bridge features like `LogLevelEnabled` in log bridge/appender implementations.